-- Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Interest income from these financial assets is included in interest income using the effective interest rate method.
-Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in "Other income and gains, net" together with foreign exchange gains and losses. - FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit or loss.
+- FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
+Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in the income statement.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in "Other income and gains, net".
 Interest income from these financial assets is included in interest income using the effective interest rate method.
 Foreign exchange gains and losses are presented in "Other income and gains, net" and impairment expenses are presented as separate line item in the income statement. - FVPL: Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVPL.
-A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within "Other income and gains, net" in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in the income statement and presented net within "Other income and gains, net" in the period in which it arises.